 Case II.
 As in Case I, private sector wealth does not decline in Case II.
 There is, in consequence, no reason to suppose that private sector consumption would fall.
-In fact, it is possible that the private sector may benefit from a wealth effect, to the extent that it pays significantly less for the privatized firms than they are ultimately deemed to be worth as going concerns in the private sector.
+In fact, it is possible that the private sector may benefit from a wealth effect, to the extent that it pays significantly less for the privatized firms than they are considered to be worth.
 In the limiting case, there should, however, be no wealth effect.